Someone’s getting married. Someone has a big birthday. Someone got a promotion.

 The best toasts follow the same basic structure.
-When you sit to jot down some ideas, pull out a blank piece of paper and do it in the following format:
+When you pull out a blank piece of paper to jot down some ideas, do it in the following format:

-People decide if they like your toast within the first 7 seconds.
+People decide if they like your toast within the first seven seconds.
 If you don’t hook your audience immediately, you will lose them.

 The biggest mistake toasters make is: Starting with “I,” “me” or “my.”

 - I have known ___ for 5 years…

 - Me and ___ met back in college.

 I’m going to be frank: No one cares about you, your history or your relationship to the guest of honor—at least not yet.
 Everyone is gathered for the toastee (the person you are toasting) and that is who they want to hear about.
 They want to hear embarrassing stories, secrets and funny tidbits.
 So, give them what they want.
 And do it quickly.

 Think of your audience like a hungry, hungry toddler.
 They are starving and you have to give them a little bit to nibble on before you put on their bib and strap them into their high chair.
 When toasting, you do this with your hook.

 The hook is a one to three line description of the toastee.
 It should be juicy, funny or mysterious.
 This is the first line of your speech.
 Let’s say the person you are toasting is named Spencer.
 Fill in the blank:

 - Spencer is ____.